-- Miniconda is a small “bootstrap” version that includes only conda and conda-build, and installs Python.
-About 279 scientific packages and their dependencies can be installed individually from the Continuum repository with the “conda install” command.
+Miniconda is a small “bootstrap” version that includes only conda, Python, and the packages they depend on.
+Over 720 scientific packages and their dependencies can be installed individually from the Continuum repository with the “conda install” command.

-- Anaconda includes conda, conda-build and Python, plus about 100 automatically installed scientific packages and their dependencies.
-Like Miniconda, the 279 scientific packages can be installed individually with the “conda install” command.
+Anaconda includes conda, conda-build, Python, and over 150 automatically installed scientific packages and their dependencies.
+As with Miniconda, over 250 additional scientific packages can be installed individually with the “conda install” command.